-When it comes to personal belongings, less really is more when selling your property.
+When it comes to personal belongings, less really is more when it comes to selling your property.

-It’s well worth spending the time removing the excess furniture, fridge magnets, ornaments and appliances on the kitchen counter that distract from the natural features of your home and make the space look cramped.
+It’s well worth spending a bit of time removing excess furniture, fridge magnets, personal ornaments and small appliances that do little more than distract from the natural features of your home.
+These items can also make the space look cramped - something you aren't likely to be going for when taking your photos.
 Read our ultimate guide to decluttering and downsizing to help make this process easier!

 Set the scene with a few key items so the viewer can visualise themselves in that space or give them the opportunity to see where they can add their own style.

 If you’re selling your property in winter, be sure to photograph your home in a neutral setting, i.e. before the Christmas decorations go up!
-Not only can decorations make a space feel smaller and potentially untidy, but your images will easily become outdated if you haven’t sold by Christmas.
-This can give the appearance that you’ve been on the market for a while and may result in potential buyers doubting wanting to view your property.
+Not only can decorations make a space feel smaller and potentially untidy, but your images will become dated once the holidays are over.
+This can give the appearance that you’ve been on the market for a while and may result in potential buyers feeling less likely to want to view your property.

 6. Be selective

-As with personal belongings, less is more.
+Less is more!
 Sharing too many photos of your property could actually put off potential buyers.
-It’s easy to think “the more the merrier” when taking photographs but don’t fall into the trap - be selective with your final choices.
+It’s easy to fall into the trap of believing that people will want hundreds of images of your property before they visit, but don't!
+Be selective with your final choices.